microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/plannerchecklistitems.md

 Namespace: microsoft.graph

 Represents the collection of checklist items on a task.
-It's an open type.
-It's part of the [task details](plannertaskdetails.md) object.
+This complex type is an open type that's part of the [task details](plannertaskdetails.md) object.
 The value in the property-value pair is the [checklistItem](plannerchecklistitem.md) object.

 ## Properties